Why are CPR & First Aid important?

 What forms of payment are accepted?

-Payment is due at the beginning of the class.
-We can accept two different types of payment: personal check OR inter-department order (IDO).
+Payment is due at the beginning of the class or you will be refused admittance unless prior arrangements have been made.
+We can accept three different types of payment: online payment via credit card, personal check OR inter-department order (IDO).
 We cannot accept cash.

 Please make your check payable to University of Maine.